 Luke is the only New Testament author to use the Greek word ektithēmi.
 He uses it four times, and only in the book of Acts.
 There are two basic meanings for the word ektithēmi.
 In its most literal sense it means to “place outside” or “expose”.
-In this sense, BDAG (p.310) gives the definition of ektithēmi as “withdraw support or protection from”.
-Luke uses the word in this sense in Acts 7:21 where he recounts Stephen speaking about the baby Moses who was placed outside and left exposed on the Nile.
+With this sense, BDAG (p.310) gives the definition of ektithēmi as “withdraw support or protection from”.
+Luke uses the word with this sense in Acts 7:21 where he recounts Stephen speaking about the baby Moses who was placed outside and left exposed on the Nile.

-With a different sense, ektithēmi means “to put forth, declare, explain”.
-(Perschbacher 1990:131) In this sense, BDAG (p.310) gives the definition of ektithēmi as “to convey information by careful elaboration”.
+Ektithēmi also means “to put forth, declare, explain”.
+(Perschbacher 1990:131) With this sense, BDAG (p.310) gives the definition of ektithēmi as “to convey information by careful elaboration”.
 This sounds a lot like teaching to me.
 Luke uses the word with this sense three times in Acts: in Acts 11:4 of Peter’s teaching, in Acts 18:26 of Priscilla and Aquila’s, and in Acts 28:23 of Paul’s.
 It is important to note that there is nothing at all trivial in these three instances where “explain” (ektithēmi) is used.

 Peter’s Explaining in Acts 11:4

 But Peter began and explained it to them point by point, saying . . .
 Acts 11:4 (NIV, underline added.)

 In Acts chapter 10, we read that the very first gentiles had become Christians and were baptised through Peter’s ministry.
 The apostles and brothers in Judea were disturbed by this turn of events and when Peter went to Jerusalem they “took issue with him” (Acts 11:3 NIV).
 Peter responds to their criticism, and in Acts 11:5-17 he explains (ektithēmi) the remarkable events “point by point” (NIV), or “in an orderly sequence” (NASB).
 Peter does not merely relate his recent experiences, he persuasively presents his own conclusion (Acts 11:17-18).
 Peter’s speech about the inclusion of the gentiles in God’s plan for salvation was a huge turning point for the Christian church which up to that point was completely Jewish.
 Luke uses the word ektithēmi in this context.

 Paul’s Explaining in Acts 28:23